How DoR organized an all-team pop-up newsroom in Transylvania

 To make sure our journalism was accessible and had an impact in the local community, we first printed a magazine for the La noi project, our rural development beat, which covered several stories from the same village near Târgu Mureș.
 The magazine collated all of the stories about the community in the village we documented and produced during the pop-up newsroom.
 It was printed during our stay and delivered to the village on our final day in the county.
 We also translated several of our stories into Hungarian, as the largest minority in Târgu Mureș is Hungarian.

-On the last morning of the trip, we gathered all the team in the meeting room of Lateral, our hosts in Târgu Mureș, and asked them what they gained from of the experience.
+On the last morning of the trip, we gathered the entire team in the meeting room of Lateral, our hosts in Târgu Mureș, and asked them what they gained from the experience.
 Here are some of the things they said:

 Front-end developer: I had the opportunity to do the job I would’ve done if I wasn’t a developer: photographer.
 Also, I feel like we shook this place a bit, we left our mark and I’m sorry we’re leaving.
 I would’ve stayed one more week.